DD2480-Group22-2025/toga-docs/README.md

 We implemented changes in multiple locations of the testbed to ensure that both our enhancements were correct, and so that our coverage remained at 100%.
 Within each operating system, we added tests to check whether or not the font size was an integer or a string from the `ABSOLUTE_FONT_SIZES` or from the `RELATIVE_FONT_SIZES` and if the size matched what the expected font size should be.
 We updated the test suites for core and travertino to ensure that each size option (`int`, `ABSOLUTE_FONT_SIZES`, `RELATIVE_FONT_SIZE`, `SYSTEM_DEFAULT_FONT_SIZE`) was tested for each operating system.
 These changes allowed for us to make sure that our implementations were correct and provided full coverage.

-## UML class diagram and its description
+## UML class diagrams
+Our UML class diagrams are locaed in `UML.md`.

 ## Way of working
 We began this issue and we originally thought that the changes would not take as much time.
 Our plan was to finish the first issue in the first week and take a second issue for the second week.
 However, due to the complexity of the different requirements and testing environments for each of our systems, we continuously ran into problems regarding running the tests and making sure we had compatible systems with the operating systems we were trying to implement.